vivjay30/pnf-sampling/pnf-wavenet/README.md

 Here is a sample command.
 The outputs will be writtien to the folder `spectrogram_conditioned_outputs` but you can change that.
 ```
-CUDA_VISIBLE_DEVICES=0 python wavenet_vocoder/pnf/sgld_spectrogram_descent.py
+CUDA_VISIBLE_DEVICES=0 python wavenet_vocoder/pnf/sgld_spectrogram_descent.py \
-    egs/mulaw_maxaudio_spectrogram/vctk
+    egs/mulaw_maxaudio_spectrogram/vctk \
-    egs/mulaw_maxaudio_spectrogram/vctk/dump_norm/dev
+    egs/mulaw_maxaudio_spectrogram/vctk/dump_norm/dev \
-    spectrogram_conditioned_outputs
+    spectrogram_conditioned_outputs \
     --preset="egs/mulaw_maxaudio_spectrogram/config.json"
 ```

 Creating spectrograms for input: If you look in `egs/mulaw_maxaudio_spectrogram/vctk/dump_norm/dev` you'll see an audio file and spectrogram that was used in the generation process.
 These spectrograms are generated with specific parameters and normalized.
-If you want to generate spectrograms that are compatible with the generation process, follow these steps:
+If you want to generate spectrograms that are compatible with the generation process, the steps are written at the bottom of this readme.